karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Helper/LightKitAdminPermissionHelper/unbindStandardLightPermissionsToLkaPermissionGroups.md

-LightKitAdminPermissionHelper::unbindStandardLightPermissionsToLkaPermissionGroups — Unbinds the permissions of the given $srcPlanetDotName from the main lka permission groups.
+LightKitAdminPermissionHelper::unbindStandardLightPermissionsToLkaPermissionGroups — Unbinds the permissions of the given $planetDotName from the main lka permission groups.